mattdm/isohexen/README.md

 The Settlers (the Amiga game, not Catan — despite the hexes).

 It will also be basic engine for that game, which might be extensible to other things I feel like playing with.
 (Maybe something more Civ like?
+Ambitious Master of Magic clone?
 A procedural hack-and-slash RPG?)

 If this ever gets to the point where it might be useful for someone else, I'll increase the version to at least 1.0.0.
 Right now, it definitely isn't.